osg-htc/docs/docs/data/stashcache/install-cache.md

 This permits users in the VOMS group `/osg/ligo` and users mapped to `ligo` to read and list anything under `/user/ligo`.

-When ready with configuration, you may [start](#managing-stashcache-and-associated-services) your Cache server.
+When ready with configuration, you may [start](#managing-stashcache-and-associated-services) your xrootd@stash-cache-auth service.

 Configuring Optional Features
 -----------------------------